- Services For Seniors

 PCA funds two employment programs for older Philadelphians:

 The Title V Senior Employment Program operates through a grant from Philadelphia Corporation for Aging.
-The Program Provides employment and job search training to seniors fifty-five and older, and places applicants in subsidized employment twenty hours per week in non-profit and public agencies to acquire valuable skills and work experience.
-The hours of operation are Mon to Fri 8:30 AM to 5:00 PM
+The program provides employment and job search training to seniors 55 and older, and places applicants in subsidized employment twenty hours per week in non-profit and public agencies to acquire valuable skills and work experience.
+The hours of operation are Monday to Friday, 8:30 AM to 5:00 PM.

 100 S Broad Street